Examples

 NumPy

-package with below commands.
-If you already installed numpy, you can skip below commands.$ sudo apt-get install python-pip $ sudo pip install -U numpy $ sudo pip install --upgrade pip
+.
+If you already installed numpy, you can skip these commands.$ sudo apt-get install python-pip $ sudo pip install -U numpy $ sudo pip install --upgrade pip

 - [Remote PC] Run roscore.